Bodhi Uwland: Early life

 Uwland was born and raised on the Gold Coast where he attended All Saints Anglican School throughout his younger years.
 He began playing junior football for the Burleigh Bombers in the Gold Coast under-6s competition and later switched clubs to play senior football for the Broadbeach Cats in the top tier QAFL state league.

 Uwland joined the Gold Coast Suns Academy as a teenager and was considered a second to third round draft prospect prior to a back injury in his draft year.
 He was drafted by his hometown team with the 37th pick in the 2022 rookie draft.

 AFL career

 Uwland spent his first season at the Suns in a back brace while recovering from a stress fracture that occurred in September 2021 and was required to wear the brace for 23 hours a day at times during his recovery.
 A year later, he made his AFL debut for Gold Coast at 19 years of age against the Sydney Swans at Carrara Stadium in round 1 of the 2023 AFL season.

 In 2023, Uwland won Gold Coast's inaugural trophy with the VFL premiership, when his side defeated in the Grand Final.
 Uwland described the contest as a "very high standard of footy for the VFL".
 Uwland solidified a spot in the Suns' best 22 in 2024 and subsequently finished second in the club's best and fairest award that year.

+In 2026, Uwland won his maiden Gold Coast Suns Club Champion award as the side's best and fairest player over the course of the 2026 season.